 Texas Bar Foundation Serving Texans For Over 50 Years

-For a full listing of the Spring 2016 grant descriptions, click here.
+For a full listing of the Fall 2016 grants, click here.

 Don’t forget to let us know where you are!
 Update your contact information with the Texas Bar Foundation.
 Click here to update.